jg8481/go-language-rpa-tests/README.md

 Optionally, the `httpstat-test-runner.go` file can be used for hands-on exploratory testing using the following commands.
 - (MacOS/Linux users) `bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Manual-Tests-Inside-Docker`
-- (Windows users) `docker-compose run docker-test-runner run-go-rpa-tests.sh Manual-Tests-Inside-Docker`
+- (Windows users) `docker-compose -f docker-compose.yml build`, then run `docker-compose run docker-test-runner run-go-rpa-tests.sh Manual-Tests-Inside-Docker`

 ### [Load Tests] Vegeta

 The Load Tests are handled by the `vegeta-load-test-runner.go` and `VegetaLoadTestLibrary.py` files.
 The script below runs two types of Load Tests, (1) a ramp-up load test runner and (2) a cusomizable load test runner.
 All of the Load Tests go through `toxiproxy` first before reaching the `prism` mock server.
 - `bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Start-Chaos-Proxy-Load-Tests`

-Windows users can run the following command.
+Windows users can run the following commands.
+- `docker-compose -f docker-compose.yml build`
 - `docker-compose run docker-test-runner run-go-rpa-tests.sh Start-Chaos-Proxy-Load-Tests`

 ### [Model-based Tests] Graphwalker + Radamsa